Lafey Constituency

 From the plains of Bambiyaryar, to the fertile strip of Dawa Dubba, to the tips of Gari Hills, mountains to the banks of Dawa River, Lafey Constituency residents are known for their nomadic and pastoralist activities.
 Lafey constituency is a constituency in North Eastern Province, Kenya.
 Lafey town is the capital of the constituency.
 The town is located at around 3°55′N 41°50′E / 3.917°N 41.833°E, near the borders with Ethiopia and Somalia.
 It is located in an area prone to drought.
 From late 2005, there has been a severe famine.
-Lafey constituency is inhabited almost exclusively by ethnic Murules.
+Lafey constituency is inhabited almost exclusively by ethnic Murule.

 A recent visit by Yussuf Maalim Abdi, a resident of Lafey Town, has revealed that the constituency has to some extent experienced improvement.
 Of significance is the establishment and acceptance of education as an important aspect. but still a lot needs to done.